Halden: Rød Herregård

 Rød Herregård in Halden is one of the best preserved manor houses in Norway.
 The property features well-preserved buildings, a Baroque garden and an English landscape garden.
 The buildings have their oldest origins of the late 1600s, but were largely built during the last half of the 1700s.
 The main building contains authentic furnishings including period furniture, hunting trophies, an extensive collection of art and a large weapons collection.

 Rød Herregård was owned and inhabited by members of the Tank and Anker families from 1733 including Carsten Tank and Nils Otto Tank as well as Peter Martin Anker and Nils Anker.
 The manor house and estate complex was owned by the Tank family through three generations, from 1733 to 1829.
 Both Danish Crown Prince regent Christian Frederik and Swedish Crown Prince and Regent Charles John were guests at the mansion.
 The estate was visited by English economist Thomas Robert Malthus during his European tour in 1799.

 In 1961, two foundations were established to maintain the historic property.
 Rød Manor Foundation (Stiftelsen Rød Herregård) is responsible for the manor house, buildings and gardens.
 Ankerske Foundation Collections (Stiftelsen De Ankerske Samlinger) is responsible for the contents and the rich archives related to the property.

-Notable Sights
+Notable sights

 Halden sights include the Halden Canal system, the two Svinesund bridges, and Høiåsmasten, a partially guyed TV tower.
-The fortress of Fredriksten has historical museums, and the Østfold University College (Høgskolen i Østfold) is in Halden.
+The fortress of Fredriksten has historical museums, and the Østfold University College (Høgskolen i Østfold) is in Halden which offer business, social sciences, foreign language, computer science and education.

 Petroglyphs (rock carvings) dated from the Nordic Bronze Age are found around town, some locally, but more impressive are ones found along Oldtidsveien, the historical road between Halden and Fredrikstad some 20 km north, and around Tanum in Sweden, some 60 km to the south.
 Jellhaugen, a major tumulus (grave mound) is found west of town, situated only 120 feet away from the site of the later discovered Gjellestad Ship.